gamedig/rust-gamedig/CONTRIBUTING.md

 **bracket**, the mod name and the release year as specified previously (e.g. `Grand Theft Auto V - FiveM (2013)`).

-A game's **identification** is lowercased only and be created following these rules:
+A game's **identification** is a lowercase alphanumeric string will and be forged following these rules:
 1. Names composed of a maximum of two words (unless #4 applies) will result in an id where the words are concatenated (`Dead Cells` -> `deadcells`), acronyms in the name count as a single word (`S.T.A.L.K.E.R.` -> `stalker`).